Every new entrepreneur faces one common problem when trying to start a business.

 One is the knowledge entrepreneur.
 These types are experts in technical fields.
 Fields like software development, medicine, engineering or accounting.

 Second is the skilled entrepreneur.
-These types are the skilled artisans and traders who spend many years learning the trade.
+These types are the skilled artisans and traders who spent many years learning the trade.

 The Execution-driven Innovator